A wise sage once said:

 There You Have It Mr. Or Mrs. Vermont Cheapskate

-If you’re looking at the cost of living numbers in Vermont, this is an accurate list of the cheapest places to call home.
+If you’re looking at the cost of living numbers in Vermont, this is an accurate list of the most affordable places to live in vermont for 2019.

 Here’s a look at the most expensive cities in Vermont according to the data: